CollaboRateMgmt/CollaboRate/README.md

    Written project requirements are tasks.
 A task is less than (say) 300 words of standard business English (2000 characters).
 We recommend the use of existing open source tools to check spellings, grammar and style.

    The CollaboRate tool helps to perform the microtask (work breakdown of a task).
-A simple optional copy-paste feature eases creation of child tasks.
+Copy-paste and diff features ease creation of child tasks.
 After all, a child task is the same as the parent task, but with some text removed, changed and elaborated.

    We will soon provide [advanced features](https://github.com/sohrabsaran/CollaboRate/wiki/Advanced-Work-Breakdown-Guidance) to help with work breakdown.